PARTITION VOICES

 Divisions

-Almost all countries throughout the world have experienced at least one defining historical moment which defines generations to come.
-For those which have emerged from the colonial grip it can be the moment at which they achieved their independence.
-For others it can be the moment when regional differences can no longer be papered over and they then erupt into conflict.
-In America it is their civil war which in many ways is their defining moment, it’s a war they still seem to be fighting.
-While for India their defining moment would of course be partition, a division imposed on India and Pakistan by the retreating British government.
-One which ultimately cost the lives of an estimated two million people, while also leaving another ten to twelve million homeless.
-A partition which also resulted in another war, one in Bangladesh, when that country subsequently fought for its own independence.
-Three separate countries carved out of an originally whole.
-A gaping wound which lingers to this very day, a wound which continues to haunt generations even now.
-At this year’s Jaipur Literary Festival, held virtually due to the ongoing to pandemic, historical authors Aanchal Malhotra, Kavita Puri, Sam Dalrymple, Vazira Fazila-Yacoobali discuss this painful historical event.
+Almost every country has experienced at least one defining historical moment that shapes future generations.
+For those that emerged from colonial rule, it may be the moment they achieved independence.
+For others, it may be the moment when regional differences can no longer be ignored and erupt into conflict.
+In the United States, the Civil War remains a defining event—one they still appear to wrestle with today.
+For India, the defining moment is, of course, Partition: a division imposed on India and Pakistan by the retreating British government.
+It ultimately cost an estimated two million lives and left another ten to twelve million people homeless.
+Partition also precipitated another war—this time in Bangladesh—as that country subsequently fought for its own independence.
+Three separate nations were carved out of an originally unified whole.
+The resulting wound remains open to this day, continuing to haunt generations.

 Living consequences

-Aanchal Malhotra who chaired the talk began by stating that it was important that partition is not simply viewed as an historical event but one with “living” consequences.
-Vazira Fazila-Yacoobali highlighted this fact by recollecting her own personal story.
-Her aunt who lives in India is facing eviction and yet her mother in Pakistan, who desperately wants to help, cannot because of the regional division.
-A division which means that her mother cannot travel there and her aunt cannot come to live with them in Pakistan.
-Their personal tragedy is a living legacy of the tragedy of partition.
-Vazira states “It’s a political decision that I need to understand, a political decision which needs to be undone.”
-Variza’s book called The Long Partition highlights how this is not a fixed event lost in the annals of time but one which has continued to have tragic consequences.
+Aanchal Malhotra, who chaired the discussion, began by noting that Partition should not be viewed merely as a historical event but as one with “living” consequences.
+Vazira Fazila-Yacoobali illustrated this by recounting her own family’s experience.
+Her aunt in India faces eviction, yet her mother in Pakistan—desperate to help—cannot, because regional divisions prevent her from travelling to India, and her aunt cannot relocate to Pakistan.
+Their personal tragedy is a direct legacy of Partition.
+As Vazira states: “It is a political decision that I need to understand—a political decision that needs to be undone.”
+Her book, The Long Partition, demonstrates how Partition is not a static event lost to history, but one that continues to shape lives.

 Silences